kalavai-net/kalavai-client/docs/docs/managed/overview.md

 ## What is the Kalavai Platform

 Kalavai Platform is a managed computing platform that simplifies access to GPU compute and LLM hosting.
-It builds on our [open-source orchestration library](https://github.com/kalavai-net/kalavai-client), integrating directly with tools you already use — like `Ray` and `GPUStack` — to provide on-demand distributed compute for AI workloads.
+It builds on our [open-source orchestration library](https://github.com/kalavai-net/kalavai-client), integrating directly with tools you already use — like `Ray` and `JupyterHub` — to provide on-demand distributed compute for AI workloads.

 ### Efficient cost and low infrastructure overhead